jonathanhogg/flitter/docs/canvas3d.md

 : This notionally draws a ray from the origin of the model through each vertex and projects this ray onto a sphere.
 The Equirectangular projection coordinates of that point on the sphere will be used as the UV for the vertex.
 This matches the projection used by the `!sphere` primitive.
+You should not expect this to produce sensible results for a non-convex shape.

 :::{note}
-Note that the `:sphere` mapping requires a seam on the 0 longitude line where the texture wraps around from the right to the left side.
-Any faces that span this line will show clear visual distortions as the mapping algorithm will not create this seam.
+Note that correct spherical mapping requires a seam on the 0 longitude line where the texture wraps around from the right to the left side.
+Any faces that span this line will show clear visual distortions as the `:sphere` mapping algorithm will *not* create this seam.
 :::

 As with all models, the results of these operations are cached.